Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 It's time to introduce "Associated Types".

-TODO: Add link for Associated Types

-The official Rust book has a detailed explanation of Associated Types, but I think the best way to think about them is they are a bit like private static placeholder types.
+The official Rust book has a detailed explanation of [Associated Types][Associated Types], but I think the best way to think about them is they are a bit like private static placeholder types.
 They're similar to generics in that they are defined once and reused throughout a trait implementation, however, you are not leaving the type up to the person calling the generic code.

 This loss of flexibility comes with two significant upsides however;